-A full term pregnancy is a pregnancy that last for 40 weeks (calculated from the first day of the mother’s last periods).
+A full-term pregnancy is a pregnancy that lasts for 40 weeks (calculated from the first day of the mother’s last periods).
 All the same, a delivery that happens between 38 to 42 weeks is also considered as a full term, as the baby will be healthy and developed well enough.
 Deliveries that take place more than three weeks before the due date are collectively called premature deliveries.

 As explained above, a premature delivery happens before the beginning of the 37th week of gestation.
-A premature delivery has a negative impression on the health of the child.
+Premature birth has a negative impression on the health of the child.
 Nevertheless, the severity depends on how early the delivery takes place.
-Earlier the delivery, more severe and long lasting and risky the health issues of the baby will be.
+Earlier, the delivery, more severe and long-lasting, and risky the health issues of the baby will be.

-- Very preterm: Delivery happens before 28-32nd week of pregnancy
+Very preterm: Delivery happens before the 28-32nd week of pregnancy

 Types Of Preterm Deliveries

-- Planned premature delivery: Because of maternal or fetal or because of both maternal and fetal issues, if the pregnancy poses danger and difficulty, your medicinal group may choose to induce labor early or perform a C- section before the full term of pregnancy.
+Planned premature delivery: Because of maternal or fetal or because of both maternal and fetal tissues, if the pregnancy poses a danger and difficulty, your medicinal group may choose to induce labor early or perform a C- section before the full term of pregnancy.
 This is known as planned preterm delivery.
 A severe or worsening preeclampsia, infections, placental abruption, dropping of fetal heart rate, multiple pregnancies, etc. are only a few among such factors that demand planned preterm delivery

 What Are The Chances Of Premature Delivery?

-In India, annually, 35 lakh babies are born preterm and out of these 3.03 lakh babies die as a result of a complication of preterm birth.
-An alarming fact is that, in spite of the development in the medical field, and increased knowledge about healthy lifestyle among the pregnant women, the rate of preterm delivery is increasing.
+In India, annually, 35 lakh babies are born preterm, and out of this 3.03 lakh, babies die as a result of a complication of preterm birth.
+An alarming fact is that, in spite of the development in the medical field, and increased knowledge about a healthy lifestyle among pregnant women, the rate of preterm delivery is increasing.
 (Source)